zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-insert.md

 PermaID: 1000199
 Title: Dapper Plus Bulk Insert - Learn how to insert multiple rows
 MetaDescription: Unlock the power of Dapper Plus with the BulkInsert method to insert multiple rows from a table.
 Learn how to use the simplest and fastest way to insert rows from a database table without writing any SQL.
-LastMod: 2023-10-21
+LastMod: 2025-06-16
 ---

 # Dapper Plus Bulk Insert: Discover how to insert multiple rows

 ## Description

 Dapper Plus provides an extension method called [BulkInsert](https://dapper-plus.net/bulk-insert) which is a high-performance bulk insert command for Dapper.
 It can insert multiple rows into a database table at once.
-It inserts entities using the **Bulk Operation**.
+It inserts entities using **bulk operations**.

 It is faster than standard insert because it reduces the number of database round trips. `BulkInsert` can also be used to load data from a file or stream.